PauliusMacernis/Summary/README.md

 The only thing left when it comes to donation leading to fearlessness - to believe.
 I choose to believe while no better option exists.

 So, the next question to myself is - how much fear do I want to get rid of in my life?
 And how much do I want to keep?
-The answer to the question determines how widely recognizable "win" I want to receive after letting my customer win with my help.
+The answers to the questions determines how widely recognizable "win" I want to receive after letting my customer win with my help.

 I should probably define a circle of entities who would compensate (or even better - heal) my weaknesses in exchange to the "win".
 A smart person once said the target groups should contain 100 members.